grouparoo/app-example-config/README.md

 ### Setup Source Database

-This project uses a SQLite source.
-If you don't have SQLite installed locally, [install it](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm).

 The SQLite source database gets created from two CSV files in the `data` directory.
 You can create and load this data by running the import script:

     $ npm run import